A New Execution Model and Executor for Adaptively Optimizing the Performance of Parallel Algorithms Using HPX Runtime System: Abstract

 \section{Abstract}

-C\texttt{++} Executors simplify the development of parallel algorithms by abstracting concurrency management across hardware architectures.
-They are designed to facilitate portability and uniformity of user-facing interfaces; however, in some cases they may lead to performance inefficiencies due to suboptimal resource allocation for a particular workload or not leveraging certain hardware-specific capabilities.

-To mitigate these inefficiencies, we have developed a strategy based on cores and chunking (workload), and integrated it into HPX’s executor API.
-This strategy dynamically optimizes for workload distribution and resource allocation based on runtime metrics and overheads.
-In this paper, we introduce the model behind this strategy and evaluate its efficiency by testing its implementation (as an HPX executor) on both compute-bound and memory-bound workloads.
-The results show speedups across all tests, configurations, and workloads studied, offering improved performance through a familiar and user-friendly C++ executor API.
+Developing parallel algorithms efficiently requires careful management of concurrency across diverse hardware architectures.
+C\texttt{++} executors provide a standardized interface that simplifies the development process, allowing developers to write portable and uniform code.
+However, in some cases, they may not fully leverage hardware capabilities or optimally allocate resources for specific workloads, leading to potential performance inefficiencies.
+Building on our earlier conference paper [Adaptively Optimizing the Performance of HPX's Parallel Algorithms], which introduced a preliminary strategy based on cores and chunking (workload), and integrated it into HPX’s executor API, that dynamically optimizes for workload distribution and resource allocation, based on runtime metrics and overheads, this paper, introduces a more detailed model of that strategy.
+It evaluates the efficiency of this implementation (as an HPX executor) across a wide range of compute-bound and memory-bound workloads on different architectures and with different algorithms.
+The results show consistent speedups across all tests, configurations, and workloads studied, offering improved performance through a familiar and user-friendly C\texttt{++} executor API.
+Additionally, the paper highlights how runtime-driven executor adaptations can simplify performance optimization without increasing the complexity of algorithm development